 In Love with Your Carnage: Pun aside, this is the reason Shriek fell for him.
 The symbiote considers Kasady its one true host due to this reason, as if it is transferred to another person it takes control of them and rampages - often forcing Cletus' memories onto them in the process, but when it is bonded to Kasady it is utterly subservient to him.

 Jagged Mouth: Carnage was originally drawn with black teeth, giving this impression due to the majority of his mask being black.

 Joker Immunity: He's been frozen in an inescapable statue by the Silver Surfer and ripped in half by the Sentry and still survived, and survives being trapped in the Frightful Four's exploding base while he's in a coma.
-Even after he's murdered,
+Even after he's murdered, the symbiote resuscitates him.

 Not Quite Dead: The Carnage miniseries revealed that the Carnage symbiote managed to keep Kasady alive for nearly a year in space before a corporation found them, removed the symbiote, and gave Kasady prosthetic legs.